NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/classes/LoggingIntoCAVATICA/README.md

 `Accept Storage (GB)` defaults

-Modify the Suspend Time to `90` Minutes
+❗ Modify the Suspend Time to `180` Minutes ❗

 <img src="https://github.com/NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/CAVATICACreateNewAnalysisNumber7.png">

-Okay -- while that is cooking we will go through a small presentation
+Okay -- while that is cooking we will go through a small presentation - [Elements of Style with Platforms as a Service](https://docs.google.com/presentation/d/1Ki63hFXmjUnWxU96rhTBbEFsIG5mwLEFZafCp1bYV4M/edit?usp=sharing)

 ## Return to the Agenda